vinicius834/feiras/README.md

 ```
 ## OBS:

-By default the API is using SQLITE3 as database, but you can use database you wish.
+- By default the API is using SQLITE3 as database, but you can use database you wish.
+- The log is generated and will be saved in the root path directory with DEBUG.log name.

 ## Usage